Understanding Video Aspect Ratios and How It Can Affect Your Video Quality

 Since the successful release of smartphones with video capabilities, tall videos have become popular.
 This eventually gave rise to the 9:16 aspect ratio as it provides greater height rather than width.

 Most smartphone camera settings can record video footage in both 9:16 and 16:9.
-This is why the optimal measure for Instagram stories, or even in other “story” features supported by other apps, is 1080 px by 1920 px, reflecting the 9:19 aspect ratio.
+The optimal measure for Instagram stories, or even in other “story” features supported by other apps, is 1080 px by 1920 px, reflecting the 9:19 aspect ratio.

 Choosing the Best Aspect Ratio for Videos

 The most commonly used aspect ratio is 16:9.
-Since almost all devices support 16:9, broadcasters find it easier to format their video contents using this aspect ratio.
-More importantly, using the 16:9 aspect ratio can support the highest resolution.
+Since almost all devices support 16:9, broadcasters find it easier to format their video content using this aspect ratio.
+More importantly, using the 16:9 aspect ratio can help the highest resolution.

 However, this does not imply that 16:9 is the best aspect ratio.
-To determine which aspect ratio best suits your video, it is important to first consider its purpose and the platform where the video will be posted.
+To determine which aspect ratio best suits your video, it is important to consider its purpose and the platform where it will be posted.

 Choosing the Best Aspect Ratios for Live Streaming